Skip To Main Content

 Median Income vs. Living Wage

-SOURCE: US Census, American Community Survey 2021 five-year estimate, Stanislaus County.
+SOURCE: (median income) US Census, American Community Survey 2023 five-year estimate, Stanislaus County.

-SOURCE: MIT Living Wage Calculator, January 2024, Stanislaus County.
+SOURCE: (livable wage) MIT Living Wage Calculator, January 2024, Stanislaus County.

 Stanislaus County Unemployment Rate Continues to Decrease